KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 #### W3C Validator

 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.
+Click on the below links to have the validation.
+No error was found.

 * [Index.html](assets/images/readme/validation/image-validation-index.png)
 * [Aboutus.html](assets/images/readme/validation/image-validation-aboutus.png)